This post may contain affiliate links. Read my full disclosure here

 But now what do we do about those 16+ kids in the class?

-How about we gift the kiddos with something they’ll LOVE?
+How about we gift class Christmas gifts to the kids that’s something they’ll actually LOVE?

 Plus it’s unique and in my opinion a little better than candy or those piñata stuffer toys that break within the first 5 minutes of playtime.